Doctrine of Caveat Emptor

 General Rule (Caveat Emptor):

-The general rule is that in a contract of sale the seller does not guarantee the quality or fitness of the goods sold for any particular purpose.
+The general rule is that in a contract of sale, the seller does not guarantee the quality or fitness of the goods sold for any particular purpose.
 The buyer himself takes the risk as to the quality and condition of the goods.
-If the buyer depends upon his own skill and integrity and the goods are found defective, it is his own fault and cannot hold the seller responsible.
+If the buyer depends upon his own skill and integrity and the goods are found defective, it is his own fault, and he cannot hold the seller responsible.

 Section 16 of Sale of goods Act runs as follows: